Skatterbrainz/CMWT/_InstallGuide.md

 CMWT has been tested on Windows Server 2012 R2, SQL Server 2014 and Configuration Manager 1610 (5.00.8458.1000), using Microsoft Internet Explorer, Microsoft Edge and Google Chrome web browsers.
 Note that features may not behave identically in different browsers.
 It should work equally as well on Windows Server 2016.

+NOTE: If you are looking for a workstation-based alternative, try the "sktools" PowerShell module.

 ## Installation Process